codylindley/simple-frontend-boilerplate/README.md

 > bower install
 ```

-This will install the follow components in `/public/components/thirdparty/`:
+This will install the follow libraries in `/public/libraries/thirdparty/`:

 ```js
 "dependencies": {